goudstad/289Final/cheatsheet.md

 \| [HOME](README.md) \|
 # CHEATSHEET
+*This page lists some of the frequent commands used to create this project.*

 ### Dataset template
 -  d1=Decision(title="Purchase Microsoft Office", decisions="Our Office will purchase two licenses", decisionDate="2016-01-02", backgroundInfo="Two licenses are sufficient to keep the office running", rationale="There are only two people in the office",subject="purchonase",decisionMaker=e)